czhou578/Thomas-Sowell-Notes/Economic-Facts-And-Fallacies.md

 WRONG: But either conclusion can be misleading when the national average itself is just an amalgamation of wide variations among many ethnic, regional and other groups.

+## Fallacy:

-Perhaps the biggest fallacy about the history of racial and ethnic minorities is that the passage of time reduces the hostility and discrimination they face.
+The passage of time reduces the hostility and discrimination racial minorities face.

 Years after emancipation, blacks born during the era of slavery remained reluctant to tell white people their full names